Erath County, Texas: County established and growth

-Erath, an immigrant from Vienna, Austria, was a Texas Ranger and member of Billingsley's Company C, 1st Regiment of Texas Volunteers, under the command of Col. Charles Burleson at the Battle of San Jacinto, and a member of the Confederate Home Guard.
-As a Freemason, he was a charter member and secretary of Bosque Lodge #92, from 1852 to 1855which changed its name to Waco #92 in 1857 and remains the oldest continuous organization in Waco, Texas.
+Erath, an immigrant from Vienna, Austria, was a Texas Ranger and member of Billingsley's Company C, 1st Regiment of Texas Volunteers, under the command of Colonel Charles Burleson at the Battle of San Jacinto, and a member of the Confederate Home Guard.
+As a Freemason, he was a charter member and secretary of Bosque Lodge #92, from 1852 to 1855.
+The lodge's name changed to Waco #92 in 1857.
+It is the oldest continuous organization in Waco, Texas.